 Audi can credit the dedicated actions of its employees for much of the progress made in achieving efficiency and resource conservation.
 When employees have an idea for conserving resources in their work area, it is entered into the “green list”.
 Ideas generated within the energy-saving teams are also recorded there.
 Here the ideas are discussed openly, and this is where they get their support for practical implementation in production.
 All employees have the opportunity to present their proposals directly to management.

 Such an idea was implemented in what is called a turning process.
 The mechanical machining of brake discs generates dust and heat.
 “We no longer blow the hot air outside,” stresses Reinhard Mayershofer, a technical specialist in brake disc production.
 “What was exhaust air previously we have now converted to recirculated air, and we utilize waste heat from the turning process to heat the production hall,” adds his colleague Bernhard Kerner.
 Converting the facility to operate with recirculated air has resulted in annual savings of around 582,000 kWh of valuable energy.

 Another example: vehicle bodies get their corrosion protection in a process known as cathodic dip coating.
 To ensure that the paint material retains its quality, the dipping bath is fully recirculated once per hour.
 “The pumps must run continuously for this,” explains Erich Deinböck, production group leader in the paint shop.
 During production downtimes, a lower rate of recirculation suffices.
-Deinböck: “We now use frequency converters to reduce the rotational speed of the pumps.
+Deinböck: “We now use frequency inverters to reduce the rotational speed of the pumps.
 This lets us save around 24,000 kWh of electricity annually.”